HomeSpan/HomeSpan/docs/Overview.md

     new Characteristic::RotationSpeed(100);   // initialize default speed to be 100%
     new Characteristic::RotationDirection();
    new Service::LightBulb();
-    new Characteristics::On();
+    new Characteristic::On();

   new SpanAccessory()        // Table Lamp with Dimmable Light new Service::LightBulb();
     new Characteristic::On();
-    new Characteristics::Brightness(50);     // initializes default brightness to be 50%
+    new Characteristic::Brightness(50);     // initializes default brightness to be 50%

 } // end of setup()